nesvilyt-programming/Stemio-Kai-Theme-Extended-Improved-/README.md

 &nbsp;

 &nbsp;
 WHAT DO YOU THINK PEOPLE?
+Tested on 1920x1080 resolution, but i think it also work good on others resolutions.